FSS:ENSb1122 Academic Reading and Writing - Course Information

 - Assessment methods

-- Students will during the course work on specific tasks related to their topic related to their Bachelor's diploma work.
+- Students will during the course work on specific tasks.
 The evaluation will be assessed by a combination of work in lessons (active participation in the solved exercises) and evaluation of submissions.

 Conditions for completion of the course:

 Active participation in seminars, submission of interim and final task according to specified criteria.

 - Language of instruction

 - Further comments (probably available only in Czech)